Thomas Vaughan (philosopher)

-Thomas Vaughan (17 April 1621 − 27 February 1666) was a Welsh clergyman, philosopher, and alchemist, who wrote in English.
+Thomas Vaughan (1621 − 27 February 1666) was a Welsh clergyman, philosopher, and alchemist, who wrote in English.
 He is now remembered for his work in the field of natural magic.
 He also published under the pseudonym Eugenius Philalethes.

 His influences included Johannes Trithemius (1462–1516), Heinrich Cornelius Agrippa (1486–1535), Michael Sendivogius (1566–1636), and Rosicrucianism (early 17th century).

 Life

-A Royalist clergyman from Brecon, Wales, Thomas was the twin brother of the poet Henry Vaughan, both being born at Newton, in the parish of St. Bridget's, in 1621.
+A Royalist clergyman from Brecon, Wales, Thomas was the twin brother of the poet Henry Vaughan, both being born at Newton, in the parish of St. Bridget's, in early 1621 (or possibly 1622).
 He entered Jesus College, Oxford, in 1638, and remained there for a decade during the English Civil War.

 Vaughan took part in the Battle of Rowton Heath in 1645.
 Although still based in Oxford, he became Rector of Llansantffraed (St Bridget), Wales, in 1640 and took up medical studies, motivated by the lack of doctors there.
 In 1650, however, Vaughan was evicted from the parish for his Royalist sympathies and alleged drunkenness.

 Vaughan later became involved in a plan with Thomas Henshaw and Robert Child to form a chemical club, with a laboratory and library, the main aim being to translate and collect chemical works.
-He married his wife Rebecca Archer in 1651 and spent the next period of his life in London.
+He married a woman named Rebecca in 1651 and spent the next period of his life in London.
 After her death in 1658, he re-dedicated their research notebook, now in the British Library (MS, Sloane 1741).

 In 1661, Vaughan fell out with an alchemical collaborator, Edward Bolnest, over money matters and alleged broken promises, and the matter came to litigation after Bolnest had threatened violence.
 Vaughan was accused as part of this affair of spending "most of his time in the study of Naturall Philosophy and Chimicall Phisick".
 He is reported as having confessed that he had "long sought and long missed... the philosopher's stone."

 After the Restoration, he found a patron in Sir Robert Moray, with whom he fled from London to Oxford during the plague of 1665.

 Vaughan died at the house of Samuel Kem, at Albury, Oxfordshire.